-HIS 131 American History I 3 0 0 3
+HIS 131 American History I 3 0 0 3 Prerequisite: DRE 097, ENG 002 or ENG-025

 This course is a survey of American history from prehistory through the Civil War era.
 Topics include the migrations to the Americas, the colonial and revolutionary periods, the development of the Republic, and the Civil War.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early American history.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
 This is a Universal General Education Transfer Component (UGETC) course for Associate in Arts and Associate in Science.